Not enough refrigerator space for hosting in the heat? The new Ninja FrostVault will solve your cooling woes

-The Ninja FrostVault provides litres of extra chilling capacity that lasts – grab one while it's discounted and use it all summer long for parties, cookouts, and camping trips
+The Ninja FrostVault provides liters of extra chilling capacity that lasts – grab one now and use it all summer long for parties, cookouts, and camping trips

 With tonnes of space for cans and bottles in the main compartment (it comes in different sizes, from 30qt, which fits 28 cans with ice, to a whopping 65qt, which fits 54 cans with ice).
-It'll act as a portable refrigerator whenever you need it for hosting those summer gatherings.
+It'll act as a portable refrigerator whenever you need it for hosting.

 Also, there's no need to plug it in – so cables won't be an issue – and it has an ingenious 'dry zone' drawer underneath, so food can be kept cool, too, without getting soggy.
 Tempted?
-Now's the time to get your hands on one as they're all on offer for Amazon Prime Day for at least 20% off right now.
+Now's the time to get your hands on one, as you'll use it all summer long

 Ninja claims that their coolbox will keep things cold for days, not just hours, with 'up to 7-day ice retention' for the 65qt and 5 days for the 30qt, based on testing at 77°F when filled with ice and the lid closed.
 I'd want to put that to the test in a real-life situation when it's being opened and closed regularly, but some reviewers have mentioned that they still had solid ice after as long as 48 hours.